joelloyd/joelloyd/README.md

 ### Hi there 👋

-I'm a UK-based Computer Science Student currently on an industrial placement year ^_^
+I'm a UK-based Computer Science student currently on an industrial placement year ^_^

 Current interests include:
   - Linux